A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: A Computational Model of Mental Rotation

-The second module is a Vision Encoder–Decoder architecture that we named Vision Symbolic Model (VSM).
-VSM is composed of a Vision Transformer (ViT) encoder \citep{dosovitskiy2021image} and an Autoregressive Transformer decoder \citep{vaswani2017attention}.
-It is trained from scratch, end-to-end, to map the 3D spatial representations of object views obtained from the first module's encoder into their symbolic descriptions, as described in our Quadrant Hypothesis (see Section 3.3).
+\textbf{Module II for Symbolic Representation.} The second module is a Vision Encoder–Decoder architecture named Vision Symbolic Model (VSM), which is composed of a Vision Transformer (ViT) encoder \citep{dosovitskiy2021image} and an Autoregressive Transformer decoder \citep{vaswani2017attention}.
+VSM is trained from scratch, end-to-end, to map the 3D latent representations of object views obtained from the first module's into their symbolic descriptions, as described in our Quadrant Hypothesis (see \hyperref[subsec:QH]{Section~\ref*{subsec:QH}}).
 We apply the same augmentation procedure as the equivariant neural renderer (EqRN), but this time to enforce equivariance at the symbolic level.
-We define the dataset for this second module by extracting spatial latent representations using the frozen EqNR encoder from a set of 2D views of the same 3D objects used to train the EqNR, but with constrained poses: a fixed elevation angle ($\theta = 25^\circ$) and varying azimuth angles ($\phi$), matching the viewing conditions of our mental rotation tasks.
-The outputs are the symbolic sequences of the corresponding Shepard-Metzler objects (see Fig. \ref{fig:vsm_arch}).
-This module is trained on 201,600 images-symbolic descriptions pairs (see App. \ref{subsubsec:data_splits} for more details).
+We define the dataset for this second module by extracting spatial latent representations using the frozen EqNR encoder from a set of 2D views of the same 3D objects used to train the EqNR, but with constrained poses: a fixed elevation angle ($\theta = 25^\circ$) and varying azimuth angles ($\phi$), matching the viewing conditions of our VR experiments.
+The outputs are the symbolic sequences of the corresponding Shepard-Metzler objects (see \hyperref[fig:eqnr_vsm_arch]{Fig.~\ref*{fig:eqnr_vsm_arch}}).
+This module is trained on 201,600 images-symbolic descriptions pairs (see \hyperref[subsubsec:data_splits]{App.~\ref*{subsubsec:data_splits}} for more details).